forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

         gcs_path: gs://path_to_foo_bucket
   ```

-If you want the notifier to send the inventory summary via email, edit `email_summary`
+If you want the notifier to send the inventory summary via email, edit `email_summary`:

 * `enabled`
   * **Description**: Whether to send the inventory summary.